El Paso educator to head Burnet

 She said this is the first class and the academy will run until June.

-“I look forward to to serving with you for many years to come,” Superintendent Scott Muri said.
+“I look forward to serving with you for many years to come,” Superintendent Scott Muri said.

 A presentation on Advanced Academic Services also was given.